 5th pinions can also be jeweled, singly and in pairs, adding to the count.

-Seven was the lowest total for the vast majority of American watches, and was the basis for all higher counts.
-There were no jewels in the gear train and the regulator is usually a simple one.
+Seven was the lowest total for most American watch brands, and was the basis for all higher counts, with no jewels in the gear train.

-The purpose of hole and cap jewels was to reduce friction between the gear pivots and the plates in which they rotated.
-In a 7-jewel watch the entire gear train used bushings instead of jewels.
-Over time the pivots and the bushings can wear badly, especially with poor maintenance, and once these bushings become enlarged the watch is essentially ruined.
+The purpose of jewels was to reduce friction between the gear pivots and the plates in which they rotated.
+The gear train in a 7-jewel watch used bushings instead of jewels, and over time the pivots and the bushings can wear badly, especially with poor maintenance, and once these bushings become enlarged the watch is essentially ruined.

 Several factories made 7-jewel watches with glass cap "jewels" on top of every pivot, along with false jewel counts and railroad motifs stamped on the plates.
 Underneath are metal bushings, though the glass caps may keep a certain amount of dust out of the pivots.
 The micro-regulator on the balance is functional.